Daily call with Giovanna and Karol

 - Ron and I connected to the usual Zoom number, but Giovanna nor Karol connected.
 They were likely busy deploying the newest timing system firmware.
 If I see one of them on the pdunedaq slack channel later today, I'll ask about any issues.

-#3 Updated by Kurt Biery 12 months ago
+#3 Updated by Kurt Biery about 1 year ago

 Notes from 25-July-2018, Giovanna, Kurt, Ron, Wes